-Clause 4 requires the Executive to review and produce a report on the operation of the provisions in clauses 1 and 2.
-This report must include the number of public service bodies specified under clause 2 (clause 4(2)(a)); a review of the efficiency and effectiveness of the provisions under clause 1 and 2 (clause 4(2)(b)) and can contain any other information the Executive deem to be appropriate.
-The report must be laid before the Assembly for scrutiny (clause 4(3)(a)).
-The first report must be published within three years of Royal Assent and at subsequent intervals of no more than three years (clause 4(3)(b)).
+Clause 4 requires the Executive to produce a report reviewing the operation of the provisions in clauses 1 and 2.
+This report must include the number of public service bodies specified under clause 2 (clause 4 (2)a); a review of the efficiency and effectiveness of the provisions in clause 1 and 2 (clause 4 (2)b) and can contain any other information the Executive deem to be appropriate.
+The report must be laid before the Assembly for scrutiny (clause 4 (3)a).
+The first report must be published within three years of Royal Assent and at subsequent intervals of no more than three years (clause 4 (3)b)).